 Which has the SHA-256 hash:

 And inserted it into the BTC blockchain using a timestamping service.
-See “Advanced Verification” on the website to find the hash and see the explanation of hash functions in the appendix for why the hash is enough.
+See “Advanced Verification” on the website to find the hash and see the explanation of hash functions for why the hash is enough.

 This proves that reddit user awemany had knowledge of the inflation bug before it was disclosed and therefore that he was the one who found it.

 Please read his writeup of how he found the bug and the related discussion on reddit for more info.